thraraujo/website/thiagoWebpage/content/posts/create_website.md

 ```

 and Hugo creates a lot of files inside the directory `my_beautiful_website`.
 The next step is to
-select a theme to your website.
+select a theme for your website.
 Hugo has a nice collection of [themes](https://themes.gohugo.io/).
 As I said, I have chosen the [Coder](https://themes.gohugo.io/themes/hugo-coder/), but you better
 check out the options.
-Once you have chosen your beautiful theme, clone it to the folder
+Once you have your beautiful theme, clone it to the folder
 themes inside the website directory, that is `my_beautiful_website/themes`.

 Now we need to tweak two things.
 The file `config.toml` in `my_beautiful_website` must have all
-the configurations we need to use for our website -- and configuring it might be complicated.
+the configurations we need to use in our website -- and configuring it might be complicated.
 Let us use the lazy approach: Inside `my_beautiful_website/themes`, there is the folder with
-your chosen theme, and onelevel down, there should be a example website.
-Replace the original
+your chosen theme, and inside it there should be an example website.
+Replace the original bare
-(and naked) `config.toml` of `my_beautiful_website` with the file of the example website --
+`config.toml` of `my_beautiful_website` with the file of the example website --
 and you are almost done.

 Now, open the `config.toml` with your favorite editor.
 The base website is a example URL.
 Change
 it to your website URL.
 In other words, you will find

 ```